tothaval/YourStartUp_public_repo/README.md

 dev (/team())
 dev0: stephan kammel

-version 0.9.8.1
+version 0.9.8.7
-time of creation(TOC): may - november 2022
+time of creation(TOC): may - december 2022

 intention:
 offering an easy to use software,